craigwfox/craigwfoxcom/src/posts/2022-08-02-where-is-has.md

 ## where() and is()

-Where and is are both pseudo classes that function almost identically.
-They both take a list of selectors and then apply classes to the elements targeted by them.
+Where() and is() are both pseudo classes that function almost identically.
+Both where() and is() take a list of selectors and then apply classes to the those selectors or to children under them.

 ```css
 /* How we used to do this */